See every side of every news story

 Kindergarteners could learn gun safety in school under a bill gaining momentum in Utah

-- A bill in Utah requires students as young as kindergarten to learn about firearm safety in schools, passing the state House with a 59-10 vote and now awaiting Senate approval.
+• Utah students as early as kindergarten would be required to learn about firearm safety in school under a bill passed by the state House with a 59-10 vote, sending it to the Senate.

 Insights by Ground AI